-- regulatory-related matters (eg, antitrust clearance and CFIUS); - required shareholder approval; - required deliverables (eg, in some REIT acquisitions, delivery of tax opinions); and - the absence of a 'material adverse change' of the target.
+- · regulatory-related matters (eg, antitrust clearance and CFIUS); - · required shareholder approval; - required deliverables (eg, in some real estate investment trust (REIT) acquisitions, delivery of tax opinions); and - the absence of a material adverse change of the target.

-These closing conditions are typically significantly negotiated and, in particular with respect to the determination of a 'material adverse change', are the subject of the negotiated exceptions.
+These closing conditions are typically significantly negotiated and, in particular, concerning the determination of a material adverse change, are the subject of the negotiated exceptions.